 No to mention his deck master "Shinato's Ark," onto which all destroyed monsters are sent.

 Yu-Gi-Oh!
 GX has three demon monsters and their fusions named for Judeo-Abrahamic angels, and the name of the organization pursuing them are the "Seven Stars" in the original version, a reference to the Book of Revelation.

-During the Pegasus arc, Yugioh has a vision in which he sees the cards that have trapped the souls of his grandfather, Seto Kiba, and Kaiba's little brother.
+During the Pegasus arc, Yugi has a vision in which he sees the cards that have trapped the souls of his grandfather, Seto Kaiba, and Kaiba's little brother.
 Each flies onto its own huge cross for no obvious reason.
 4Kids painted over the crosses.

 JoJo's Bizarre Adventure Part 3 introduced Stands, spiritual entities named after tarot cards.
 Few of them have anything in common with their namesakes, the author's handwaves nonwithstanding.
 For example, Tower of Gray is a superfast fly, so named because it brings calamity; Death 13 is a dream-controlling Stand named only because it looks like The Grim Reaper (while the actual card, ironically, does not), The Emperor is a handgun, and The Empress is a sentient wart which grows on its victim.
 About the only Stand that was really accurate was The Sun, a miniature sun.
 But, there weren't enough Tarot cards to have all the requisite enemy Stand users, so the author started naming them after similarly unrelated Egyptian gods.
 See Horus, an ice Stand named after the sun god.
 When the author ran out of those he decided to just name them after bands, and has continued to do so throughout parts 4, 5, 6, and 7, though even those can be sort of wonky at times, such as Super Fly, the tower Stand.